 Precisely controlled fabrication, manipulation and in-situ analysis of Cu based nanoparticles (L. Martínez, K. Lauwaet, G. Santoro, J. M. Sobrado, R. J. Peláez, V. J. Herrero, I. Tanarro, G. J. Ellis, J. Cernicharo, C. Joblin, Y. Huttel, and J. A. Martín-Gago).
 Scientific Reports 8, 7250 (13pp), 2018 May 8.

 The Stardust machine has been designed and assembled at the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC).
 The elapsed time has been from October 2014 to the end of 2015.
 Throughout 2016, we entered into the commissioning phase with several ongoing verification experiments and processes.
-The article shown above is the result of this commissioning phase.
 From mid-2017, we are dealing with the first astrophysical experiments, the so-called exploitation phase.

-The Stardust machine is basically a forefront facility to produce and analyze in-situ highly-controlled analogs of the dust grains in a versatile ultra-high-vacuum experiment (up to pressures of 10-11 mbar) to reproduce the physical conditions that prevail in the photospheres of AGB stars.
-In this environment, the nucleation of the aggregates and their possible interaction with the circumstellar gases will be mimicked.
-The Stardust machine will characterize microscopic processes (interaction with photons and gas) through surface science techniques.
-It encompasses 5 independent vacuum chambers, with their own instrumentation, pumping systems, gas-dosed systems in a highly-controlled ultra-high vacuum (UHV) environment:
+Stardust is basically a forefront facility to produce and analyze in-situ highly-controlled analogs of the dust grains in a versatile ultra-high-vacuum (UHV) experiment, up to pressures of 10-11 mbar.
+The ultimate goal is to reproduce the physical conditions that prevail in the photospheres of AGB stars.
+In this environment, we mimick the nucleation of the aggregates and their possible interaction with the circumstellar gases.
+Stardust characterizes microscopic processes (interaction with photons and gas) through surface science techniques.
+It encompasses 5 independent vacuum chambers, with their own instrumentation, pumping systems, gas-dosed systems in a highly-controlled UHV environment:

 - MICS (Multiple Ion Cluster Source) chamber.
 The MICS is a new optimized route for cluster growth of a standard technique based on a sputtering gas.
 It allows the formation of nanoparticles of controlled elemental composition by atomic aggregation.
 A special port has been adapted to perform optical spectroscopy.